cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Client lifecycle management

-By default, clients are unowned: any module can create a new client, query any existing client, update any existing client, and delete any existing client not in use.
+By default, clients are unowned: any module MAY create a new client, query any existing client, update any existing client, and delete any existing client not in use.

 `createClient` creates a new client with a specified identifier.